Amjyot Singh: Legal issues

 In 2018, the Basketball Federation of India (BFI) placed a one-year ban on Singh, along with Palpreet Singh.
 This was due to indisciplined activities before and during the 2018 Commonwealth Games in April.

 In November 2019, Amjyot Singh went out to party with fellow Indian basketball teammates Arshpreet Bhullar, Armaan Sandhu, and Amritpal Singh without obtaining the necessary permission.
 Later that night, the group was involved in a motorcycle accident in Bengaluru, where all of them sustained injuries.
 During the incident, Singh and Bhullar reportedly got into a roadside altercation.
 The event was described as a drunken fight that took place while they were attending a national team camp.
 Due to this incident, in December, following their games, both Singh and Bhullar received bans, with Singh getting a three-year ban, while Bhullar received a one-year ban.
 Sandhu and Amritpal Singh were issued warnings for their actions.

 Personal life

 Singh is also a police officer for the state Punjab.
-He is married to Manpreet Gill, Singh also has two kids he has a four-year-old son, named Agampartap, and an two-year-old son who's name hasn't been publicly announced.
+He is married to Manpreet Gill, Singh also has two kids he has a four-year-old son, named Agampartap, and an two-year-old son whose name hasn't been publicly announced.

-Singh stated that his favorite NBA is Kevin Durant, whom Singh modeled his game after.
+Singh stated that his favorite NBA player is Kevin Durant, whom Singh modeled his game after.

 Singh, along with other Indian basketball stars, is also the honorary general secretary of the Punjab Basketball Association (PBA) men's and women's basketball team.